 Field LLP is committed to protecting the privacy of personal information provided to us by our employees, clients, and other third parties.
 As part of our commitment, we are compliant with a number of federal, provincial and international privacy laws.

-It is important that our clients understand that by retaining us to provide legal services, they are consenting to the collection, use, and disclosure oftheir personal information for the purpose of enabling us to act for them in relation to the particular legal matter for which we have been retained.
+When clients retain us to provide legal services, they are consenting to the collection, use, and disclosure of their personal information for the purpose of enabling us to act for them in relation to the particular legal matter for which we have been retained.
 Personal information includes any information that can be used to identify an individual.
 Examples include names, phone numbers, financial and employment information.
 The contact details of an employee of an organization are not usually considered to be personal information in privacy legislation when those details are publicly available and used for business communications.

 Collection of Personal Information

 In order to provide high quality legal services, we need to collect a broad range of personal information from our clients, prospective clients, and other parties.
 Sometimes, the collection of this information is required by legislation or by order of a Court or tribunal.
 We collect personal information in a variety of ways: in writing, in person, on the telephone, through our website, and by other electronic communication.